Models

 • Points of interest

-• Cell sites or Mobile coverage contours
+• Mobile coverage contours or Cell Sites

 Model parameters

-Reinvest into hardware after (Years) 3
+reinv_period_p2area Reinvest into hardware after (Years) 3 Yes

-Figure: Cellular cost model
+Figure: Cellular cost function

 p2area

 The point-to-point model evaluates the feasibility of establishing radio links between points of interest (POIs) and cell sites using visibility analysis.
 This involves assessing whether the line of sight between a POI and a cell site is obstructed, ensuring that only feasible links are considered for deployment.
 The analysis uses open topography data from the Shuttle Radar Topography Mission (SRTM), which provides 30-meter resolution elevation data.
-The maximum visibility limit is set at 35 kilometers, meaning that cell sites beyond this distance are not considered visible or feasible for point-to-point connectivity.
+The maximum visibility limit is set at 35 kilometres, meaning that cell sites beyond this distance are not considered visible or feasible for point-to-point connectivity.

 Figure: Visible cell site